Foreclosure During Pandemic For Unemployed Homeowners

 Qualifying For Forbearance During Pandemic

-- The mortgage servicer is the agency that collects mortgage payments from borrowers and pays them to the investor
+The mortgage servicer is the agency that collects mortgage payments from borrowers and pays them to the investor.
+The mortgage servicer is also responsible to distribute the escrow and pay property taxes and insurance.

 Piotr Bieda of Gustan Cho Associates said the following: